 What Should I Do If I Am in an Accident with an Uninsured Motorist in Georgia?

-- Photograph the scene.
-Now that nearly everyone has a cell phone with a camera inside, it is easy to take photos of the accident scene before police arrive.
+Now that nearly everyone has a cell phone with a camera inside, it is easy to take photos of the accident scene before the police arrive.
 Make sure to get close up shots of the damage, injuries, the vehicles, any details like skid marks or property damage, and a general overview of the accident scene.

 Finally, you should always seek out an uninsured motorist accident lawyer before too long.
 You are entitled to compensation to cover the full cost of your damages and any injuries, but you will need to have uninsured motorist accident attorneys working for you from the beginning – especially when the other driver lacks insurance.